 Using the QUERY Function

 The QUERY function provides a more advanced way to calculate running totals.
 It allows you to query your data using SQL-like syntax.
-(See Also: How To Make Columns Same Width In Google Sheets)
+(See Also: How Do You Make A Calendar In Google Sheets)

 - Select the cell where you want the running total to appear.